bvibber/hdrfix/readme.md

 * mtpng for writing output PNG
 * jpegxr for the JPEG XR C libray (and through it, bindgen and cc)
 * oklab for perceptual color modifications
-* image for writing output JPEG
+* mozjpeg for writing output JPEG

 # Installation